Texas school shooting hits ‘close to home’ for Rays pitcher

 Raley, a two-sport star at Uvalde High School, has not lived in his hometown since heading off to college at Texas A&M, where he was drafted by the Chicago Cubs in 2009.
 He currently resides in College Station, Texas, with his wife, Rachel, and their three daughters.

-“It’s the biggest city west of San Antonio,” he said of his hometown.
-“I mean, we’ve got an H&B and a Walmart and a couple fast-food joints.
+”It’s the biggest city west of San Antonio,” he said of his hometown. ”I mean, we’ve got an HEB and a Walmart and a couple fast-food joints.
 Not a whole lot there.”

 His hesitancy to discuss the tragedy publicly is partly due to all the unanswered questions, Raley said.